Product- & Serviceinnovation

 Digitally barrier-free: Accessible information in Hamburg’s public transport system

-There are hardly any ways for blind and visually impaired people to get information at stops and on the tracks.
-Together with S-Bahn Hamburg, we want to make information more accessible and travel on public transport easier.
-To this end, we have addressed one of the most basic passenger problems faced by blind and visually impaired people: the lack of information about the next arriving trains on the track.
+Together with S-Bahn Hamburg, we have addressed one of the most basic passenger problems faced by blind and visually impaired people: the lack of information on the track.

 Read more